-San Francisco, CA ◆ Founded: 2016 ◆ Time on Report: Just Added Contact: Mimi Bestwick, CFO, mimi@replate.org Replate's mission is to reduce food waste and mitigate climate change across the globe.
-We are a food rescue solution that operates at the intersection of technology and impact.
+🜀 replate San Francisco, CA • Founded: 2016 • Time on Report: 1 Month Contact: Mimi Bestwick, CFO, mimi@replate.org Replate's mission is to reduce food waste and mitigate climate change across the globe.
+They are a food rescue solution that operates at the intersection of technology and impact.
 Replate was founded in 2016 by Maen Mahfoud, CEO, whose vision as a Syrian immigrant was to solve food waste and food insecurity through a tech-enabled social enterprise focused on generating systems-level impact.
-We operate with the belief in harnessing technology and partnerships to better serve communities.
+They operate with the belief in harnessing technology and partnerships to better serve communities.
 Replate prevents food waste and improves food insecurity through an innovative online product and food rescue partnerships designed to address system constraints.
 The core focus is inspired by the potential to generate scaled impact through influencing businesses to take action for the intersectional benefit to climate and communities.
-Replate differs from other approaches in that we leverage a fee-based model for the capability to invest in scaling solutions through collaborations and tech tools.
+Replate differs from other approaches in that they leverage a fee-based model for the capability to invest in scaling solutions through collaborations and tech tools.
 Financial and Fundraising Details Current Annual Budget: USD \$2,300,000 Org Type: Nonprofit Ask Amount: USD \$1,000,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building Use of Funds Description: Replate is fundraising \$1 million to create food systems change by influencing corporate practices in order to more easily and impactfully reduce food waste while mitigating food insecurity.
-Activities include educating businesses, supporting community-based food recovery for reduced food waste and improved access to quality food, forming operational partnerships for increased capacity and scaled impact, and improving our data collection process to easily replicate impact measurement with a variety of partners.
+Activities include educating businesses, supporting community-based food recovery for reduced food waste and improved access to quality food, forming operational partnerships for increased capacity and scaled impact, and improving their data collection process to easily replicate impact measurement with a variety of partners.
 This funding will be allocated as follows: business education and outreach (25%), food rescue services (25%), technology development (25%), operational partnerships (15%), and G&A (10%).
 Capital Type: Senior and Subordinated Debt, PRIs, Grants, Guarantees / letters of credit

-Carmel, NY • Founded: 2016 • Time on Report: 1 Month Contact: Dana Hammond, Director of Development, dana@secondchancefoods.org Second Chance Foods's mission is to elevate the health of people and the planet through food rescue.
+Carmel, NY • Founded: 2016 • Time on Report: 2 Months Contact: Dana Hammond, Director of Development, dana@secondchancefoods.org

+Second Chance Foods's mission is to elevate the health of people and the planet through food rescue.
 Their goal is to break the cycle of food waste through innovative solutions while also reducing meal insecurity to those who need help accessing healthy foods.

+Financial and Fundraising Details

+Current Annual budget: USD \$325,000

+Ask Amount: USD \$200,000

-Financial and Fundraising Details Current Annual budget: USD \$325,000 Org Type: Nonprofit Ask Amount: USD \$200,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building Use of Funds Description: In order to increase the amount of food rescued (and create more healthy meals for their program recipients) is to increase their SCF staff capacity.
+Org Type: Nonprofit

+Timeline: December 2023

+Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building

+Use of Funds Description: In order to increase the amount of food rescued (and create more healthy meals for their program recipients) is to increase their SCF staff capacity.
 They hope to do this in 2023 by increasing the hours for the part time operations assistant so that she can help with the enormous task of volunteer management.

-Second Chance Foods relies on its volunteers to help with all areas of collecting, transporting, harvesting, cooking and preparing meals and food, and delivering to partner orgs.
-Capital Type: Grants Expected Impact of Funding: Second Chance Foods has secured numerous grants from local grant-making foundations as well as corporate and individual support towards our project goals.
+Capital Type: Grants

+Expected Impact of Funding: Second Chance Foods has secured numerous grants from local grant-making foundations as well as corporate and individual support toward their project goals.